plumatic/om-tools/README.md

 ## Introduction

-We wrote this library to avoid boilerplate and build higher-level abstractions on top of the Om's API.
+We wrote this library to avoid boilerplate and build higher-level abstractions on top of the Om API.

 ### `component`